 Identifying and avoiding trigger foods

-According to the CFF, some people with UC experience an increase in cramping, bloating, and diarrhea after eating certain foods.
+According to the CCF, some people with UC experience increased cramping, bloating, and diarrhea after eating certain foods.

-Although these trigger foods vary from person to person, some common examples include:
+Although trigger foods vary from person to person, some common examples include:

 - fatty foods